-climate impact from the production of building materials is high, which is why we're trying to make greater use of materials that can be reused.
-We are affiliated with the roadmap for the construction sector and participated in the establishment of the Klimatarena Stockholm initiative during the year.
-We also participate in the Centre for Circular Building, which is an arena in which industry operators meet and collaborate on reuse and circular material flows inconstruction, demolition and property management.
+Our objective is for 100 per cent of our building materials to be environmentally safe in accordance with Byggvarubedömningen (Building Material Assessment).
+To reduce environmental impact in both the short and long term we ensure at early stage that our projects choose the right materials and use the right methods.
+The climate impact from the production of building materials is high, which is why we are trying to make greater use of materials that can be reused.
+We are affiliated with the roadmap for the construction and civil engineering sector and participated in the establishment of the Klimatarena Stockholm initiative during the year.
+We also participate in the Centre for Circular Building, which is an arena in which industry operators meet and collaborate on reuse and circular material flows in construction, demolition and property management.

 It is important for us to create the conditions for circular material flows, i.e. opportunities for disassembly, reuse and recycling.
 We try to choose the right materials and use the right assembly methods, and to reuse materials from our conversions.
 We carry out an inventory of reused materials in the majority of our vacated properties and buildings due to be vacated.
-The development facilities and properties customers' use of premises
+The development

-Upstream Upstream Fabege Downstre-Scope 3 Scope 2 Scope 1 Scope 3 Indirect emissions from in-house Other indirect emissions in the Direct emissions from in-house Other indirect emissions value chain. processes (purchased energy). processes. in the value chain. П Π QQ 2 Emissions from purchase of Combustion in own vehicles.
-Emissions related to Use of
+Upstream Upstream Fabege Downstream Scope 3 Scope 2 Scope 1 Scope 3 Indirect emissions from in-house Other indirect emissions Direct emissions from in-house Other indirect emissions processes (purchased energy). in the value chain. processes. in the value chain. П

+Emissions from purchase of goods and services